Prince Arthur,

 More about the Duke and Meerut

-Asad Ullah Khan has written to say "The Duke, while at Meerut where he commanded a regiment, had come to know my maternal great grand father Wazir Muhummed Khan who was deputy collector there.
+Asad Ullah Khan wrote to say "The Duke, while at Meerut where he commanded a regiment, had come to know my maternal great grand father Wazir Muhummed Khan who was deputy collector there.
 His son Said Muhammed Khan went to England to be trained at Scotland Yard in 1928.
-He mentions in his autobiographical pamphlet "RAMBLES AND RECOLLECTIONS OF AN OLD ALIGARIAN" that while in London he availed the opportunity of paying his respects to the Duke - who had a vivid memory of his stay at Meerut and "Received me graciously'." {Apr 11}
+He mentions in his autobiographical pamphlet "RAMBLES AND RECOLLECTIONS OF AN OLD ALIGARIAN" that while in London he availed the opportunity of paying his respects to the Duke - who had a vivid memory of his stay at Meerut and "Received me graciously'." {Apr 11 X}

 Duties & presentations